Put your mind at ease

 It depends.
 If you are covered on a retirement group plan, you probably need to enroll in Medicare Parts A and B. However, if you or your spouse is actively employed or are covered under group coverage, consider the size of the employer in determining whether or not to waive your Medicare Part B.

 - If the employer is small (fewer than 20 employees), it may be in your best interest to enroll in Medicare Part B. Your employer assumes that you have enrolled; and if you don't have Part B, you will pay for the services that Part B would have covered.
 For example, if you see a physician and are charged $100, and your employer group's plan covers $20, you will owe $80 if you haven't signed up for Part B.

 - If the employer is large (20 or more employees), ask questions to understand whether and how your employer's plan covers Part B services, and whether the plan is considered creditable coverage.
 "Creditable" means that the plan pays as much as or more than Part B would pay.
 If you don't have creditable coverage and you sign up for Part B after your initial election period, you will owe a penalty.

-- We will send you a packet containing your member handbook/evidence of coverage and other materials that explain how to use your coverage.
+- We will send you your member ID and member guide.
 Please read these materials when you get them.

 - Call us if you have special needs; we'd be glad to accommodate you.